 The process of revenue recognition is crucial for accurately measuring the financial performance of projects.
 It involves thoroughly assessing how much revenue the project has generated based on the total contract amount agreed upon with the client.

 To kickstart this process, the project manager needs to review the work completed so far, considering the contributions of various team members.
-Examining the already recorded revenue can establish a baseline for revenue recognition for the current month.
+Examining the recorded revenue can establish a baseline for revenue recognition for the current month.

 Once you’ve established the foundation of quality, real-time data and budgeting, you can start optimising your work-in-progress (WIP).